aproposmath/stationeers-example-mod/README.md

 # Stationeers Example Mod (Code-only with BepInEx)

-This serves as a template for a code-only mod using BepInEx.
+This serves as a template for a code-only Stationeers mod using BepInEx.

 ## Features

 - Simple code base
-- No need for Unity or Visual Studio
-- Builds on Linux
+- Builds on Windows and Linux
 - Github workflow to build releases automatically
 - Uses Krafs.Publicizer to access private members
+- Example patches demonstrating common techniques:
+  - Prefix and Postfix patches
+  - Prefix patch skipping the original method
+  - Transpiler patch modifying IL code

 ## Get started with your own mod

 - Fork and clone the project
-- Make sure Python is installed (is used to generate VersionInfo.cs)
 - Run `dotnet build` to build the mod
-- Copy the resulting dll from `bin/Debug/net46` to your `BepInEx/plugins` folder
+- Copy the resulting dll from `bin/Debug/net48` to your `BepInEx/plugins` folder

 **Before** publishing your mod change the following names in the source code:
+- `Main.cs:6`: `namespace ExampleMod`
-- `Main.cs:5`: `namespace ExampleMod`
+- `Patches.cs:8`: `namespace ExampleMod`
-- `Main.cs:10`: `pluginGuid = "aproposmath-stationeers-example-mod";`
+- `Main.cs:12`: `pluginGuid = "aproposmath-stationeers-example-mod";`
-- `Main.cs:11`: `pluginName = "ExampleMod";`
 - `Main.csproj:7`: `ExampleMod`
-- `Main.csproj:25`: `ExampleMod` (this must match the namespace name in `Main.cs`)

 ## Release a new Version

 Just create a new git tag and push it to GitHub.
-The workflow will build the release automatically.
+The workflow will automatically build the release and upload it to the [releases page](https://github.com/aproposmath/stationeers-example-mod/releases) page on github.

 ```bash
 git tag v1.2.3